 We should be in great shape for our final day out to the trailhead.
 We’ll head over Wonder Pass (2395m), where we leave Mt.
 Assiniboine Provincial Park.
 Continuing down a steep trail, we have views of three beautiful blue and green lakes and we travel above the largest one, Marvel lake.
 Rejoining the main valley trail from Assiniboine Pass, we’ll stop for lunch before setting out on a pleasant forest trail for the final 12km leg to the Mt.
 Shark (1770m) trailhead.
-A further 50 minute drive brings us back to Canmore for hot showers and an evening in which to celebrate our trip and life in the mountains.
+A further 50-minute drive brings us back to Canmore.
 Distance: 26 km.
 Total elevation gain: 280 meters, elevation loss: 690 meters.

 Meeting Place and Time

-We will meet you at our Yamnuska Mountain Adventures office at 5:00pm (MST) the evening of Day 1.
+We will meet you at our Yamnuska Mountain Adventures office at 5:00 pm (MST) on the evening of Day 1.

 Our office is located at 200, 50 Lincoln Park, Canmore.
 See this map for location.